Xing Yu

 Xing Yu, also known as Shi Xingyu (释行宇) or Shi Yanneng (释延能/释彦能) is a Chinese martial artist and actor, who was one of the 32nd generation Shaolin monks.

 Biography

 At the age of 12, he went to the Shaolin Temple, where he stayed for 10 years.
 He began to act in movies in 1997, and was cast in 2004 in the movie Kung Fu Hustle, directed by Stephen Chow.

-He always plays secondary roles or little roles and he's very appreciated and solicited for his authentic kung-fu.
+He plays secondary roles he has solicited for his kung-fu.

 He got his first leading role in the film The Wrath Of Vajra.

 His character dies in most of the major movies he is in.

 He lives in Shenzhen, Guangdong (near Hong Kong), but he is still attached to Shaolin Temple.

 He ran a Shaolin school in Shenzhen from 2000 to 2007.